ESG at TRICORBRAUN

 ESG is present throughout the entirety of the product life cycle at TricorBraun – from ensuring that our products meet customer expectations in terms of performance and safety, to assisting customers in their management of the environmental impact of those products.
 This commitment continues throughout the sourcing process, as we manage the ESG risks associated with our suppliers’ operational activities and implement best in class procurement practices.

-In 2023, we were proud to launch our first-ever Sustainability Report, covering the FY2022 year.
+In 2023, we were also proud to launch our first-ever Sustainability Report, covering the FY2022 year.
 This investment in preparation and planning our roadmap signifies our commitment to sustainable and ethical standards.

 Our ESG Roadmap